Topped with sautéed onions and melted blue cheese, these portobello burgers are delicious enough to satisfy even the most die-hard beef lover.

 - Brush any dirt from the mushroom caps, remove the stems and reserve them for another use.

-- Use about half of the reduction to brush the tops of the mushrooms, then set them aside while you sauté the onions.
+- Brush about half of the balsamic glaze onto the tops of the mushrooms, then set them aside while you sauté the onions.

 - Separate the onions into rounds.
 Heat the oil in a large skillet over medium heat.
-Add the onions, season with salt, pepper and a pinch of sugar.
+Add the onions and season with salt and pepper.

 - Sauté until the onions are soft, translucent and beginning to brown, 5 to 7 minutes.

 - Preheat a gas or charcoal grill to a medium temperature (about 400°F).

 - Oil the grates and add the mushrooms, gill side up.

 - Grill for 3 minutes, then turn them over, brush with the rest of the balsamic reduction and grill until tender, about 3 minutes longer.